 How to Workout and Run Symptom-free Outdoors

-Pollen concentrations are usually at their highest from 5 a.m. to 10 a.m., according to the American Academy of Allergy, Asthma, and Immunology. so make sure you plan your workouts at another time during the day.
+Pollen concentrations are usually at their highest from 5 a.m. to 10 a.m., according to the American Academy of Allergy, Asthma, and Immunology association, so make sure you plan your workouts at another time during the day.

 For many of us, we develop symptoms when the pollen count is 20 to 100 grains per cubic meter while others can tolerate much higher counts.
 Pay attention to the pollen counts in your area, keep track of your allergy symptoms and when they occur.
-Then you can choose to run outside when the pollen count is below your personal tolerance level.
+I suggest running/working out outside when the pollen count is below your personal tolerance level.

 Avoid Watery & Itchy Eyes with the Right Shades!

 If you suffer from itchy, watery eyes during allergy season, try wearing wraparound sunglasses when outside.
 I know it may not be all that fashionable, but make it work.
 “You better WORK IT GURL!”…sorry…I get a little excited.
 If wraparounds are not your thing, use eyedrops an hour before you head out the door.

 I KNOOOOW, treadmills can be boring but your health is more important.
 The wind spreads pollen throughout the air, so running indoors when it's windy can help.
 Here’s another tip, you may even want to avoid running outdoors the day after high winds as well.
 I know!

 If you think wraparound sunglasses are uncool, looking like a bank robber may not help either BUT you might want to consider wearing a mask or bandana to cover your mouth and nose.
 It will decrease the amount of pollen that gets into your nose and lungs.

 Run after a Rainstorm . . .
 The BEST

 I ABSOLUTELY LOVE running after it rains.
 After a nice wet storm, the pollen count drops drastically because the rain washes pollen away and you are less likely to experience symptoms after it rains.